Little Lever: Education

 There are seven schools in Little Lever, controlled by Bolton Metropolitan Borough education department: There are five primary schools, Bowness Community Primary, Masefield Community Primary, Mytham Community Primary, St Matthew's C of E Primary and St Teresa's RC Primary.

-There is only one secondary school, Little Lever School, formerly a specialist language college which now focuses on Business and Enterprise, and there is one special needs school, Ladywood School.
+There is only one secondary school, Little Lever School, formerly a specialist language college which now focuses on Business and Enterprise, and there is one special education school, Ladywood School.

-Other facilities include pre-school playgroups, nursery schools and a library which was built in 1939.
+Other facilities include pre-school playgroups, nursery schools, and a library whose former building was built in 1939.
+However, the library has since moved to a newer building, opposite King's Church, which it shares with three GP practices.
+The former library building's exterior has been preserved, whilst the interior is now occupied by a nursery as its baby house.

 Sports and leisure

 There is a purpose-built leisure centre adjacent to Little Lever School with sports hall, gymnasium, squash courts, all-weather pitch and extensive playing fields.
 There are also facilities around the village for football, rounders, bowls and cricket.
 Little Lever Cricket Club is a long established facility which includes a social club and bar.
-The cricket team play in the Bolton Cricket League.
+The cricket team play in the Bolton Cricket League and in the 1890s an association football club (Little Lever F.C.) was spun out of the cricket club, playing at senior non-league level.
 There are also a number of youth organizations, a youth club, an old age pensioners' club, and a Women's Institute branch.
 There are several public houses and political, sports and social clubs.

 Little Lever is located on the edge of Moses Gate Country Park, a 750 acre park which spans the valleys of the River Croal and River Irwell.